Manny27nyc/platform-management-docs/content/en/docs/dashboard_guide/managing_applications/managing_mobile_backend_services_datasources/managing_mobile_backend_services_data_objects/_index.md

 ---
 title: Managing mobile backend services data objects
 linkTitle: Managing mobile backend services data objects
-description: ADD A DESCRIPTION
+description:
 weight: 20
 date: 2021-08-12
 ---

 {{% alert title="Note" color="primary" %}}Mobile Backend Services is deprecated and will be discontinued effective September 1, 2022.{{% /alert %}}

-The **Manage Data** tab in Dashboard provides a visual interface to the various [Mobile Backend Services APIs](http://docs.appcelerator.com/arrowdb/latest/#!/api) for creating, updating, deleting, and querying your application's Mobile Backend Services (MBS) objects – Photos and Chats, for example – on behalf of its users.
+The **Manage Data** tab in Dashboard provides a visual interface to the various Mobile Backend Services APIs for creating, updating, deleting, and querying your application's Mobile Backend Services (MBS) objects – Photos and Chats, for example – on behalf of its users.
 You can also create and edit administrative MBS objects, like access control lists and email templates.

 ## Mobile Backend Services app left navigation